0xDBFB7/scientific_standards/README.md

 ## Could it be useful to make scientific best practices into explicit standards?

+> :cyclone: This is a collaborative project!
+> If you think this interesting, perhaps you could consider submitting a draft standard for your own field of expertise, following the preliminary meta standard.
+> (Be aware that, unlike a paper, your contribution may be modified by others as knowledge of the field progresses and new circumstances must be covered).

 NASA software development - the process ensures correctness no matter the quality of scientist thus, in a sense, software development, like aviation, is a "solved problem"; we can